 We succeeded in licensing our home care service and preparing for the renovation of the Hospice Day Centre, which will start at the beginning of June 2018

-We strive to create a partnership with our government institutions and enhance the quality of services, which will ultimately lead to enabling better implementation of human rights and enhancing our prospects of becoming a better society.
+We strive to create a partnership with our government institutions and enhance the quality of services, which will ultimately lead to enabling the better implementation of human rights and enhancing our prospects of becoming a better society.

 I believe that hospice care will expand markedly.
 We already have NGOs and agencies contacting us from around the country, wanting to learn from us.
 At BELhospice we want to launch a hospice care service for patients with other life-limiting illnesses, not just cancer, and to do so in several cities in Serbia.

-Qualifications in strategic management and project management, as well as more than 15 years of experience in leading development projects financed by the EU, UNICEF and UNOPS Serbia, and working on a range of small-scale to high policy level projects, while working for international organisations such as the International Committee of the Red Cross, CHF International and the Norwegian Peoples Aid, will all help on the implementation of this project.
+Qualifications in strategic management and project management, as well as more than 15 years of experience in leading development projects financed by the EU, UNICEF and UNOPS Serbia, and working on a range of small-scale to high policy-level projects, while working for international organisations such as the International Committee of the Red Cross, CHF International and the Norwegian Peoples Aid, will all help on the implementation of this project.